cezeta1/fx-exchange-demo/README.md

  - `CZ.Common`, `PaymentsAPI` and `FXRatesAPI` expose nuget packages for ease of use in other solutions.
 Upon changes on any of their Controllers, Services and/or Domains, they must be rebuilt and republished.
 To do that locally, use the `publish-nuget-packages.ps1` script.
 Please check and change package versions accordingly.

 ### Frontend
-This project was generated with Angular CLI version 17.0.2.
+This project was generated with Angular CLI version 17.0.2, using Ng-Zorro as UI Library.

  - Run `npm run serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.